mhartz25/mhartz25.github.io/content/posts/books_2023.md

 #### In the Garden of Beasts by Erik Larson

-This is the second Larson book I've read, and I still really like his novelistic Non-fiction style.
+This is the second Larson book I've read, and I still really like his novelistic non-fiction style.
 Learning more about pre-WWII Nazi Germany was intersting, but I think the main figure of William Dodd is what really made me like this.

 #### Means of Ascent by Robert Caro